raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 timer, not the inactivity timeout timer.

-In addition, for as long as the client has an outstanding operation in progress, the inactivity timeout timer remains fixed at zero, and an inactivity timeout cannot occur.
+In addition, for as long as the client has an outstanding operation in progress, the inactivity timeout timer remains conceptually fixed at zero, and an inactivity timeout cannot occur.

 For short-lived DNS operations like traditional queries and updates,